Mestizo: Cognates and related terms

 In English-speaking Canada, Canadian Métis (capitalized), as a loanword from French, refers to persons of mixed French or European and Indigenous ancestry, who were part of a particular ethnic group.
 French-speaking Canadians, when using the word métis, are referring to Canadian Métis ethnicity, and all persons of mixed Indigenous and European ancestry.
 Many were involved in the fur trade with Canadian First Nations peoples (especially Cree and Anishinaabeg).
 Over generations, they developed a separate culture of hunters and trappers, and were concentrated in the Red River Valley and speak the Michif language.

-In Saint Barthélemy, the term mestizo refers to people of mixed European (usually French) and East Asian ancestry.
-This reflects a different colonial era, when the French recruited East Asians as workers.